bearthesilly/bearthesilly.github.io/docs/UCB_CS180/project/proj2/proj2.md

             </figcaption>
         </figure>
 </div>
-It shows that z-normalization is better so I will use this method in the following implementation.
+It shows that min-max-norm is better so I will use this method in the following implementation.
 Here are the gallery of pictures:

 <div style="display: flex; justify-content: space-around; align-items: center;">
             <figure>